Skip to main content

 • Homework helpers

-• Login to MyHR Benefits with your username and password, select "Benefits" and then select the "Care.com" tile on the left-hand side of the screen.
+• Login to myHR Benefits with your username and password, select "Benefits" and then select the "Care.com" tile on the left-hand side of the screen.

 • This will take you securely to the Northwestern Care.com portal so you can create your account.
 This step requires multi-factor authentication.
 Please note that you may have to disable pop-up blockers on your browser in order to access the site.